intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Applying the robustness principle might conceal the problem.
 That can make it harder, or even impossible, to fix later.

-A similar class of problems are described in RFC 5704
-{{?UNCOORDINATED=RFC5704}}, which addresses conflict or competition in the maintenance of protocols.
+A similar class of problems is described in RFC 5704 {{?UNCOORDINATED=RFC5704}}, which addresses conflict or competition in the maintenance of protocols.
 This document concerns itself primarily with the absence of maintenance, though the problems are similar.

 # Active Protocol Maintenance